5 April 2018 by Simon Langley

 In the words of Rachel Johnson, vice-president of the London firm put in charge of the overhaul: “It was extremely important when developing the design concept that we embraced the unique story and history of the brand.
 To capture the epitome of classic luxury travel that the Venice Simplon-Orient-Express exudes, we focused on moments within each city, inspiring visual cues and the overall Belmond guest experience.
 It was an exciting challenge to use this inspiration to recreate the essence of Art-Deco glamour in an elegant and timeless design.”

 However, it’s not just the décor that impresses most.
 Indeed, the train’s current offerings are already redolent in mosaicked washbasins and glistening polished timber.
 Instead, it’s the space.
 As the current berths stay faithful to the original train’s setup with tiered beds, the new suites are unashamedly expansive.
-There’s a double bed, living room, writing desk and an en-suite shower – a particularly welcome addition on overnight journeys.
+There’s a double bed, living room, writing desk and an en-suite bathroom, complete with shower, underfloor heating and Murano glass basin – a particularly welcome addition on overnight journeys.
 Together, it firmly sites the Venice Simplon-Orient-Express alongside today’s leading trains, such as Spain’s Al Andalus and India’s Maharaja’s Express.

 If you’d like to find out more, read our first-hand account of a journey aboard the Orient Express or take a look at our tailor-made itineraries below.